-The climate crisis is a critical threat to our audiences, artists, region, and planet.
-That’s why environmental responsibility is at the heart of plans for our music centre and charity.
+Music shouldn’t be the only thing that lives and grows.
+We know the climate crisis is a threat to our audiences, artists, region, and planet.
+So that’s why environmental responsibility is at the heart of our plans.

 We’ve made an ambitious pledge to be net-zero by 2030.
 This is 20 years ahead of the UK government’s net-zero target.